-Left to right: Kiyoshi Okuno, JAEA and JA Technical Responsible Officer for the TF Conductor PA; Arnaud Devred, Leader of the Superconducting Systems & Auxiliaries Section; Ina Backbier, Procurement Responsible Officer and Neil Mitchell, Head of the IO Magnet Division.
+Left to right: Kiyoshi Okuno, JAEA and Technical Responsible Officer for the toroidal field conductor Procurement Arrangement; Arnaud Devred, Leader of the Superconducting Systems & Auxiliaries Section; Ina Backbier, Procurement Responsible Officer; and Neil Mitchell, Head of the ITER Magnet Division.

 In total, the toroidal field coils require 88 km of conductors whose in-kind procurement is shared among six Domestic Agencies—China, Europe, Japan, Korea, the Russian Federation and the US.
 Japan was the first Domestic Agency to sign

 a Procurement Arrangement with ITER Organization on 28 November 2007, for its 25-percent share of toroidal field conductor.

 In March 2009, it was reported in Newsline

 of its first batch of Nb3Sn-based superconducting strands; last April, it was reported that Japan had completed the manufacture of its first conductor unit lengths

 to be used for toroidal field coil trial winding.

 On 20 June 2010, the ITER Organization approved a credit request submitted by the Japanese Domestic Agency for a total amount of 7.82 kIUA (ITER Units of Account), corresponding to EUR 12.14 million.

 Each toroidal field coil is wound from cable-in-conduit conductors which consist of 900 Nb3Sn-based superconducting strands mixed with 522 pure copper strands.
 In total, the toroidal field coils will require 88 km of conductor.